 Toward the end of the 1500s, a red-blonde hair color was popularized in paintings by Italian artist Titian.
-To achieve the color, Venetian women applied mixtures of alum, sulfur, soda, and rhubarb to
+To achieve the color, Venetian women applied mixtures of alum, sulfur, soda, and rhubarb to their hair and sat in the sun to let it dry.
+A new custom in Renaissance France was to grind flowers into a powder and apply the mixture to hair.
+Blonde hair was considered especially stylish for women.
+Women often bleached their hair to make it blonde.
+Wigs or fake locks of hair made from yellow or white silk were also common.

 Clothing was an important status symbol during the Renaissance.
 The wealthy dressed in fancy clothing.
 A wealthy person would have a variety of clothes made from fine materials, furs, and silks.
 Peasants, on the other hand, typically had only one or two sets of clothing.
-Wealthy men wore colorful tights or stockings with a shirt and tight-fitting coat called a doublet.
+Wealthy men wore colorful tights or stockings with a shirt and tightfitting coat called a doublet.